Allison Monaghan McGuire

 Allison founded MM to give entrepreneurs the confidence they need to rally an audience around their vision.
 Whether it's building an online presence, leading a technical roadmap, or optimizing a website for targeted traffic, MM provides high-touch services and product direction.

 A passionate presenter and brand builder, Allison has won every competition in which she’s pitched Walc.
 Billed Waze for walking, Walc attracts top talent, such as former C-Suite executives from Waze and Snapchat.
+She's been featured in international media outlets across the globe, including Fast Company, The New York Times, the BBC, and FOX 5 News.

 Prior to entrepreneurship, Allison managed communications and business development at a company formed by AOL, Cisco, and Yahoo!, Network for Good.
 She also has government experience in national security and human rights through her work on Capitol Hill and for the UK Parliament.